CumulusNetworks/docs/content/nvue-reference/Set-and-Unset-Commands/OSPF.md

 ## <h>nv set router ospf router-id</h>

 Configures the OSPF router ID on the switch, which is a 32-bit value and is typically the address of the loopback interface.
-This command configures the router ID for all VRFs if a common one is used; otherwise, you must set the router ID for every VRF.
+This command configures the router ID for all VRFs if it is a common one; otherwise, you must set the router ID for every VRF.

 ### Version History